markhenrick/markhenrick.github.io/README.md

 # AI, or lack thereof

-**AI is not used to generated the content in any part**.
+**AI is not used to generate content in any part**.
 This site only exists because I enjoy writing the posts

-I do use Claude to help with boring HTML, CSS, and Ruby maintenance stuff.
-Frontend and Ruby are neither my forte, nor the purpose of this repo.
-All commits are of course hand-checked, line-by-line
+For site maintenance stuff, I do use LLMs (neither CSS nor Ruby are my forte), though mostly just as a rubber duck and Google replacement.
+When AI is used to generate or modify substantial amounts of code, this is noted in the commit (which has only been once so far).
+All commits are of course hand checked line-by-line